Rose Wagner Performing Arts Center

 The Rose Wagner Performing Arts Center is a three-venue arts complex in downtown Salt Lake City, Utah that is home to various performing arts organizations, such as Ririe-Woodbury Dance Company, the Gina Bachauer International Piano Foundation, Plan-B Theatre Company, and the Sundance Film Festival.
 It is part of the Salt Lake County Center for the Arts.

+The center contains 3 separate performance spaces: